General Americana Catalog

 There are published in the United States alone as many periodicals and papers as are produced in the whole of Europe.
 It is no matter of surprise then that America should be centuries ahead of the Old World in point of intelligence and general diffusion of knowledge. -Walt Whitman, editorial in the Brooklyn Daily Eagle, April 23, 1846

 Newspaper growth continued unabated in the years following the War for the Union.
 An astounding 11,314 different papers were recorded in the 1880 census.
 By the 1890's the first circulation figures of a million copies per issue were recorded (ironically, these newspapers are now quite rare due to the atrocious quality of cheap paper then in use, and to great losses in World War II era paper drives) At this period appeared the features of the modern newspaper, bold "banner" headlines, extensive use of illustrations, "funny pages," plus expanded coverage of organized sporting events.
 The rise of "yellow journalism" also marks this era.
-Hearst could truthfully boast that his newspapers manufactured the public clamor for war on Spain in 1898.
-Century's end is also the age of media consolidation, as many independent newspapers were swallowed up into powerful "chains"; with regrettable consequences for a once fearless and incorruptible press, many were reduced to vehicles for the distribution of the particular views of their owners, and so remained, without competing papers to challenge their viewpoints.
 In our time, radio and television have replaced newspapers as the nation's primary information sources, so it may be difficult for the modern journalism hobbyist initially to fully appreciate the pivotal role that newspapers have played in our history.

 Papers and magazines from many different states and territories appear in these Nineteenth Century offerings.
 All shades of opinion are to be found in the editorials of these periodicals, along with full local, national and world news reporting.
 The differences in the earliest issues and the latest in this period are quite startling.
 The true modern newspaper slowly takes shape, decade by decade, in response to improvements in reporting techniques, printing and paper making technology, and to changing social values and interests.